 The expectation is that DCF staff would be afforded opportunities for co-authorship by helping to draft or revise an article for critically important content; contributing to writing a major section of the manuscript; and providing final approval of the version to be published.
 Department staff that makes minor contributions should be acknowledged in the paper.
 The Department reserves the right to decide its level of contribution or initiate requests when these opportunities appear available and consistent with its priorities.

 The CPHS will not consider a research proposal until the application package is received in its entirety.
-In addition, the DCF CPHS will not review any research proposal until it has been cleared by all other applicable institutions’ CPHSs.
+In addition, the DCF CPHS will not review any research proposal until it has been cleared by all other applicable institutions’ IRBs and CPHSs.
 The CPHS will review completed application packages in as timely a manner as possible, but no later than sixty (60) days after the receipt of the entire application package.

 Please be aware that application packages submitted to the DCF CPHS have been determined by the department to be disclosable under the Freedom of Information Act provisions, unless otherwise exempt.